ceres-solver/ceres-solver/docs/source/solving.rst

-Effective use of Ceres requires some familiarity with the basic components of a nonlinear least squares solver, so before we describe how to configure the solver, we will begin by taking a brief look at how some of the core optimization algorithms in Ceres work and the various linear solvers and preconditioners that power it.
+Effective use of Ceres requires some familiarity with the basic components of a nonlinear least squares solver, so before we describe how to configure and use the solver, we will take a brief look at how some of the core optimization algorithms in Ceres work.

 Let :math:`x \in \mathbb{R}^n` be an :math:`n`-dimensional vector of
 variables, and